 Normal thermoregulation during athletic activity follows defined rules: When the body temperature during activity climbs over a certain point, sensors in the back notify the brain via the spinal cord of the need for cooling.
 Only then is sweat produced to cool the already overheated body.
+How can we prevent the body from overheating in the first place?

 With athletic activity, the body temperature climbs steadily.
 Only when the upward curve reaches the zone of overheating does the body start to counteract it.
 First, though, since the begin of sweat production has been delayed, it must work to lower high temperatures.
 Cooling off takes longer; vital energy reserves are lost.